-Often characterized as an open-air museum, this place homes a plethora of unique sculptures, monuments, and tombs.
+Often characterized as an open-air museum, this place houses a plethora of unique sculptures, monuments, and tombs.

 Many renowned individuals have been buried here, including artists, politicians, and philanthropists, such as Melina Mercouri, Andreas Papandreou, and Georgios Averof.